 Basic Kemetic Symbolic Framework

 For example, Ptah and Ausar/Osiris have one leg to symbolize that the soul is genderless outside of a physical body.
 This idea is common to a number of African spiritual traditions.
 Through the Greek Gnostics, there is a biblical remnant of the “genderless” soul idea.
 In Galatians 3:28 when Pual says, “There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.”
+Not being male or female means there is no gender.

 One of the confusing aspects of understanding the Kemetic system is not recognizing the basic principles and the framework in which they operate.